 1 Shortridge KF, Zhou NN, Guan Y, Gao P, Ito T, Kawaoka Y, et al. Characterization of avian H5N1 influenza viruses from poultry in Hong Kong.
 Virology.
 1998;252:331-42.

-The USDA recognizes the potential threat to human health and has therefore increased its surveillance and control efforts to detect HPAI and, if/when found, contain and eradicate HPAI in domestic poultry.
-More information about USDA's efforts and response to AI in the United States is available at http://www.usda.gov and http://pandemicflu.gov/.
+A: In situations where highly pathogenic avian influenza (HPAI) infects poultry, the birds are destroyed by properly trained and protected crews “on site” to reduce the risk of infecting other birds and to minimize human exposure.
+Note that chickens and turkeys do not recover from infection except in very rare cases.
+The U.S. maintains an indemnity program that has helped minimize losses to poultry producers and encouraged their participation in surveillance activities.
+Awareness of avian influenza virus has been heightened, and education has become a priority in affected areas around the world.The USDA recognizes the potential threat to human health and has therefore increased its surveillance and control efforts to detect HPAI and, if/when found, contain and eradicate HPAI in domestic poultry.
+More information about USDA's efforts and response to avian influenza in the United States is available at http://www.avma.org/avianinfluenza and http://pandemicflu.gov/.

-2014 American Veterinary Medical Association
+2017 American Veterinary Medical Association